oracle/weblogic-kubernetes-operator/docs-source/content/faq/external-clients.md

 - Configure a custom channel for the T3 protocol in WebLogic that specifies an external address and port that are suitable for remote client use.
 See [Adding a WebLogic custom channel](#adding-a-weblogic-custom-channel).

 - Define a Kubernetes `NodePort` to publicly expose the WebLogic ports.
 See [Setting up a `NodePort`](#setting-up-a-nodeport).

+- If you are adding access for remote WebLogic Servers, then the Kubernetes hosted servers may need to [enable unknown host access](#enabling-unknown-host-access).

 - Review the [Security notes](#security-notes).